TVE test card: Box

-Located at the top of the circle and composed of 100% white lines, it allows to verify the low frequency response of the transmission chain.
+Located at the top of the circle and composed of 100% white lines, it allows for verification of the low-frequency response of the transmission chain.

 Colour bars

-Inside the circle there's a section of colour bars with 75% amplitude and 100% saturation (EBU color bars), that allow checking chrominance parameters on a vectorscope or waveform monitor.
+Inside the circle, there's a section of colour bars with 75% amplitude and 100% saturation (EBU color bars), that allows checking chrominance parameters on a vectorscope or waveform monitor.

 The signal values of these bars are:

 Centre Grid

-This element is composed of 100% white lines located at the center of the image, between the colour bars and the greyscale.
-It helps with image centring adjustment and allow checking for CRT convergence at the centre of the screen.
+This element is composed of 100% white lines located at the centre of the image, between the colour bars and the greyscale.
+It helps with image centring adjustment and allows checking for CRT convergence at the centre of the screen.

 Greyscale Bars

-Beneath the colour bars there's a greyscale bar with six steps.
+Beneath the colour bars, there's a greyscale bar with six steps.
 This allows checking gamma correction of the television receiver, and linearity response of the transmission chain.

-The brightness value of each steps varies with a ratio of 20%, as follows:
+The brightness value of each step varies with a ratio of 20%, as follows:

 Grating Bars

 Located within the circle, the gratings are composed of alternating white and black lines.

-Horizontal frequency response (horizontal resolution) can be determined by five frequency gratings of 0.5, 1.25, 2.25, 4.2 and 4.8 MHz.
+Horizontal frequency response (horizontal resolution) can be determined by five frequency gratings of 0.5, 1.25, 2.25, 4.2, and 4.8 MHz.
 The last two gratings must show interference from the 4.43 MHz PAL colour carrier.